 Located in the Allen Atrium, the Don and Neva Dixon Rountree Visual Vault contains curated displays designed to tell stories and provide selections from the broad collections of the Atlanta History Museum and Kenan Research Center.
 These presentations contain artifacts and material culture acquired by Atlanta History Center over more than 90 years, including textiles and fashion, decorative arts, photography, and books and other publications.

-Explore the legacy and spirit of the Games through Atlanta History Center’s distinctive Olympics collection.
-The current display includes artifacts from the Atlanta Games, a world-wide selection of Olympic torches, and artifacts and mascots from Paralympic Games around the globe.
+The Olympic & Paralympic display explored the legacy and spirit of the Games through Atlanta History Center’s distinctive Olympics collection, including artifacts from the Atlanta Games, a world-wide selection of Olympic torches, and artifacts and mascots from Paralympic Games around the globe.